 Coupled with the energy efficient engine is an XTRONIC CVT (Continuously Variable Transmission) with Adaptive Shift Control (ASC).

-This new transmission is a big improvement over the last CVT transmission with less noise and a little more resistance from the belt.
+This new transmission is a big improvement over the last CVT transmission with less noise and a little more resistance from the belt, but is known to develop issues over time which is why we do not source them.

 The Serena e-Power can achieve 3.81 L / 100 km (26.2 km/L).